ornithos/SeqAdaptiveIS/README.md

 The sequential AMIS routine exploits the proposal distribution learned at time
 $t-1$ as the initial proposal at time $t$.
 This can have a useful annealing effect.
-It is not especially difficult to code up this sequential procedure using the AMIS routine above, but there are a couple of useful additions implemented here, not least retrying AMIS with different parameters when the effective sample size becomes too low.
+It is not difficult to code up this sequential procedure using the AMIS routine above, but there are a couple of useful additions implemented here, not least retrying AMIS with different parameters when the effective sample size becomes too low.

 The function `seq_amis`: